 The OFDM downstream multicarrier system is composed of a large number of subcarriers that have either 25 kHz or 50 kHz spacing.
 These subcarriers are grouped into independently configurable OFDM channels each occupying a spectrum of up to 192 MHz in the downstream, totaling 7680 25 kHz subcarriers or 3840 50 kHz subcarriers; of which up to 7600 (25 kHz) or 3800 (50 kHz) active subcarriers span 190 MHz.
 The OFDMA upstream multicarrier system is also composed of either 25 kHz or 50 kHz subcarriers.
-In the upstream, the subcarriers are grouped into independently configurable OFDMA channels each occupying a spectrum of up to 96 MHz, totaling 3840 25 kHz spaced subcarriers or 1920 50 kHz spaced subcarriers.
+In the upstream, the subcarriers are grouped into independently configurable OFDMA channels each of up to 95 MHz encompassed spectrum, totaling 3800 25 kHz spaced subcarriers or 1900 50 kHz spaced subcarriers or 1920 50 kHz spaced subcarriers.
 Many parameters of these channels can be independently configured thereby optimizing configuration based on channel conditions.